the-tomato-king/Tomatch/README.md

 		- Set up real-time data synchronization between UI and Firebase

 - [Yuxin Zhou (Renie)](https://github.com/Zhouyuxin4)
+	- Firebase Integration
 		- Implemented Firebase Helper (CRUD functions)
+		- Integrated frontend with backend for Shopping List CRUD
+	- UI Development
-	- Developed UI for Shopping List (`ShoppingList`, `AddShoppingList`, `ShoppingListDetails`)
+		- Developed UI for Shopping List (ShoppingList, AddShoppingList, ShoppingListDetails)
 		- Implemented navigation between ShoppingList
-	- Integrated frontend with backend for Shopping List CRUD
+		- Designed and developed a reusable Map component for location-based features
+		- Integrated Google Maps API to enable user location detection and automatic search of nearby stores
+		- Implemented SupermarketMapScreen where users can view and select stores on the map
+		- Enabled storing selected store data in the Firebase database for later use
+	- Notification System
+		- Set up a notification feature to remind users to shop on their chosen shopping date
+		- Allowed users to toggle notifications on or off within the app's settings

 ## Application Screenshots